OpenDDS/OpenDDS/about/articles/TMS/index.markdown

   Figure 4: Components of the simulated microgrid
 </p>

-Except the CLI, each device implementation, including SRC, DIST, LOAD, and MC, can run multiple instances simultaneously.
+Except for the CLI, each device implementation, including SRC, DIST, LOAD, and MC, can run multiple instances simultaneously.
 This simulates an actual microgrid with multiple power devices of the same category, for example, a SRC with a fuel generator can co-exist with another SRC with solar panels.
 Multiple simultaneous instances of microgrid controllers are also desirable to provide redundancy and failover capability in the event that the main controller fails.